Long Term Care Civil Money Penalty (CMP) Analytic Tool

 Reference: 42 CFR 488.404(c)(1).

-Survey findings that include multiple deficiencies can indicate a systemic problem relating to the noncompliance, as opposed to a survey that identifies a singular or a few incident(s) of noncompliance.
-For surveys with 7 or more deficiencies, add an amount between the ranges indicated below.
-The scope and severity of the deficiencies should also be considered.
-As the number increases, and/or the level of S/S increases, the amount added should increase.
+Survey findings that include multiple deficiencies can indicate a systemic problem related to the noncompliance, as opposed to a survey that identifies a singular or a few incidents of noncompliance.
+For surveys with seven (7) or more deficiencies, add an amount between the ranges indicated below.

 Select the amount to add to the Calculated CMP Amount based on the guidance above.